dphuonganh/Maze/README.md

 ## Your mission

 You will code an IA agent that interacts with the maze.
-The goal of your IA is to move around to gather the resources in the maze, without colluding into the walls represented by echo ("#") (if it does, your IA dies!).
+The goal of your IA is to move around to gather the resources in the maze, without colluding into the walls represented by echo (`#`) (if it does, your IA dies!).
 Every time you gather a resource, you win a point: your goal is therefore to get the highest score possible.

 There are two types of resources you can gather:

-* echo ("o") are permanent and worth 1 point
+* echo (`o`) are permanent and worth 1 point
-* echo ("!") are ephemeral -they only last 20 turns before disappearing- and are worth 2 points Your IA must be in a file named echo ("maze_ia.py"), at the root of your git repository.
+* echo (`!`) are ephemeral -they only last 20 turns before disappearing- and are worth 2 points Your IA must be in a file named echo (`maze_ia.py`), at the root of your git repository.

 **Note:** your Python file must start with a shebang specifying Python as the interpreter.
 See the example below showing the first line of the IA.